Asymptotic estimates for unimodular multilinear forms with small norms on sequence spaces: Applications

 \item[(II)] For all $\mathcal{I }\subset \{1,\dots,k\}$, $\sum_{j\in \mathcal{I}} \frac{1}{\rho_j} \leq \frac{\text{card\,}\mathcal{I}+1}{2}. $ \end{itemize} \end{theorem}

-The main result of this section shows proves that (I)$\Rightarrow $(II) is valid in the general setting of the Hardy--Littlewood inequality, which deals with both $c_0$ or $\ell_p$ spaces.
+The main result of this section shows that (I)$\Rightarrow $(II) is valid in the general setting of the Hardy--Littlewood inequality, which deals with both $c_0$ or $\ell_p$ spaces.
 We show that Theorem \ref{HL_genblocks} provides a straightforward alternative proof of (I)$\Rightarrow $(II) of Santos and Velanga.
-Let us recall that $X_{p}$ stands for $\ell_{p}$ if $1\leq p<\infty$ and $X_{\infty}:=c_{0}$.

 \begin{theorem} Let $1 \leq k \leq d$ and $m_1,\dots,m_k$ be positive integers such that $m_1+\cdots+m_k = d$.
 Also let

 with $j=1,\dots,k$ and $\mathbf{\rho} := \left(\rho_1, \ldots, \rho_k\right) \in \left(0, + \infty\right)^{k}$.
 If there is a constant $C_{k,\bm{\rho}, \mathbf{p}}^{\mathbb{K}} \geq 1$ such that